2000 & Earlier

 And here's the side of the box:

-The scanned images and text from the Weber Smokey Mountain Cooker box labels are Copyright Weber-Stephen Products Company and are included here for historical illustration.
+The scanned images and text from Weber Smokey Mountain Cooker box labels are Copyright Weber-Stephen Products LLC and are included here for historical illustration.